 - P2 must communicate with P1 so that the timing of the pass is right

 2. Pass and run

 Similar set up to drill 1 but P2 initiates the pass.

-- P2 stands with the ball, pass the ball to P1 then run towards the cone
+- P2 stands with the ball, passes the ball to P1 then runs toward the cone

 - P2 receives the ball and passes a through ball in front of the goal